 Think about a relationship in your life where you both deeply love each other.
-Most likely, it took quite awhile to feel that kind of love for one another.
+Most likely, it took quite a while to feel that kind of love for one another.

 Relationships take time and effort to get to a place where you feel safe and free to share your heart.
-To have a real relationship, you cannot just talk about surface stuff (like your taste in home decor).
+To have a real relationship, you cannot just talk about the surface stuff (like your taste in home decor).
 At some point, your conversations have to go much deeper so you can truly know and understand each other.
-Once you get to that level, you can then experience a genuine love.
+Once you get to that level, you can then experience genuine love.

 As strong as your love may be, however, it is often conditional.
 I’ve had friends in the past with whom I have had a very close bond.
 I would have thought nothing could ever tear our friendship apart.
-But if something happens along the way to weaken that bond, such as breaking my trust, my love for them and our friendship is no longer the same.
+But if something happens along the way to weaken that bond such as breaking my trust, my love for them and our friendship is no longer the same.